ericsoto-exe/ContactInfoScraper/README.md

 ## Logging

-The script logs its activities, which can help in debugging or tracking its progress.
-The logs are printed in the console and can be found in a log file if configured.
+A detailed log of the entire process, including errors and timestamps, is written to log.txt.
+Timestamps are displayed both in the Command Prompt and in the log file.

 ## Notes

-- Ensure that the target websites allow web scraping as per their `robots.txt` file to avoid legal issues.
 - Adjust the rate limiting (`time.sleep(1)`) as necessary based on your testing needs and the target website's policies.

 ## Contributions